How to Get Last-Minute Broadway Tickets

 Cons: TodayTix does not show the price of the original ticket, so you will have to do some research to see how much it is actually being discounted (if you care).
 Just like TKTS, not all shows will be available, but there is usually a larger selection here.

 The last way to get last-minute, heavily discounted tickets to shows is through any lottery or rush policy that individual shows may offer.
 Lotteries can be digital (participants sign up for each daily lottery through a website provided by the show) or in person (at the box office a few hours before the show starts).

 If you win the lottery, you are able to purchase tickets at a very low price for that day's show (depending on the show, they could be anything from $10 front row seats to $40 balcony seats).

 On the other hand, rush policies provide tickets on a first-come-first-served basis when the box office opens, so people usually line up before that for the more popular shows, or shows with the heftiest discounts.
 Shows describe their rush policies on their websites—do your research, as some shows have special deals or tickets reserved for students, people under 35, etc.

 Pros: These tickets are usually the cheapest out of all the options, and the seats can be really good sometimes.
 If you are less picky about what you see, you can enter all the lotteries and rush a bunch of box offices in the morning and just see what you end up with.

-Cons: Sometimes, the seats can be partial views – make sure to ask the agent what seats you are signing up for.
-Some shows also sell standing room tickets in this fashion.
-There is also no guarantee that you'll get tickets – if you don't win any lotteries and rush tickets are all sold out, you may end up empty handed (though with enough time to purchase tickets through any of the first 3 options).
+Cons: Sometimes, the seats can be partial views, so make sure to ask the agent what seats you are signing up for.
+Some shows also sell standing-room tickets in this fashion.
+There is also no guarantee that you'll get tickets—if you don't win any lotteries and rush tickets are all sold out, you may end up empty-handed (though with enough time to purchase tickets through any of the first three options).

 © 2017 geoffreyko